rikulo/rikulo-docs/docs/UXL/Fundamentals/UXL_Overview.md

 UXL (User-interface eXtensible language) is a markup language for describing applications' user interfaces.
 UXL is a simple variant of XML.
 It allows you to define user interfaces in a similar manner to authoring HTML and XML pages.

-> Depending on your preference and the knowledge of your team, you can design UI in Dart, UXL or both.
+> Depending on your preference and your team's skill, you can design UI in Dart, UXL or both.

 ##How it Works